bookyage/bkg/wp-content/plugins/kaya-qr-code-generator/readme.txt

 * Image display settings.
 * Color and background color customizable.
 * QR Code preview and download on Shortcode generator assistant.
-* The Shortcode generator assistant is available on pages, posts, WooCommerce products, and any public custom post types.
+* The Shortcode generator assistant is available on pages, posts, WooCommerce products, any public custom post types and on the plugin option page.
+* Compatible with WordPress MultiSite and WooCommerce.

 = Shortcodes =